Enzalutamide

 Seizure

-In controlled clinical studies, 13 patients (0.4%) experienced a seizure out of 3179 patients treated with a daily dose of 160 mg enzalutamide, whereas one patient (0.1%) receiving placebo and one patient (0.3%) receiving bicalutamide, experienced a seizure.
+In controlled clinical studies, 31 patients (0.6%) experienced a seizure out of 5110 patients treated with a daily dose of 160 mg enzalutamide, whereas four patients (0.1%) receiving placebo and one patient (0.3%) receiving bicalutamide, experienced a seizure.
 Dose appears to be an important predictor of the risk of seizure, as reflected by preclinical data, and data from a dose-escalation study.
 In the controlled clinical studies, patients with prior seizure or risk factors for seizure were excluded.

 In the 9785-CL-0403 (UPWARD) single-arm trial to assess incidence of seizure in patients with predisposing factors for seizure (whereof 1.6% had a history of seizures), 8 of 366 (2.2%) patients treated with enzalutamide experienced a seizure.
 The median duration of treatment was 9.3 months.

-The mechanism by which enzalutamide may lower the seizure threshold is not known, but could be related to data from in vitro studies showing that enzalutamide and its active metabolite bind to and can inhibit the activity of the GABA-gated chloride channel.
+The mechanism by which enzalutamide may lower the seizure threshold is not known but could be 10 related to data from in vitro studies showing that enzalutamide and its active metabolite bind to and can inhibit the activity of the GABA-gated chloride channel.

 Ischemic Heart Disease

-In randomized placebo-controlled clinical studies, ischemic heart disease occurred in 2.5% of patients treated with enzalutamide plus ADT compared to 1.3% patients treated with placebo plus ADT.
+In randomised placebo-controlled clinical studies, ischemic heart disease occurred in 3.5% of patients treated with enzalutamide plus ADT compared to 2% of patients treated with placebo plus ADT.
+Fourteen (0.4%) patients treated with enzalutamide plus ADT and 3 (0.1%) patients treated with placebo plus ADT had an ischemic heart disease event that led to death.

 Cross-check medications